 This realization came to me as I researched the origins of Arbor Day, commemorated this year on April 26th.
 The creator of this oft-overlooked celebration day was J. Sterling Morton.
 A native of New York, educated in Michigan, he moved to Nebraska when he was but 22 years old.
-There, he started a newspaper and began a political career, gaining several different seats at both the State, and the Federal level.
+There, he started a newspaper and began a political career, gaining several different seats at both the State and the Federal level.
 One of his many achievements was the establishment of Arbor Day.
-As an astute agriculturist, and with his early years on the East and North East coasts, he did not enjoy the decided lack of trees in his acquired State.
+As an astute agriculturist, and with his early years on the East and North East coasts, he did not enjoy the decided lack of trees in his newly acquired State.
 His initial proposal was slated for:

 “…April 10, 1872.
 Prizes were offered to counties and individuals for the largest number of properly planted trees on that day.
 It was estimated that more than 1 million trees were planted in Nebraska on the first Arbor Day.
 Arbor Day was officially proclaimed in 1874 by Nebraska’s Governor, Robert W. Furnas, and the day was observed April 10 that year.
 In 1885, Arbor Day was named a legal state holiday in Nebraska, and April 22 was selected as the date for its permanent annual observance.”*1